DAILY WONDER

 Picture

-If you have access to beeswax, another way to spend an afternoon with your children is to make a beeswax lantern.
+If you can access beeswax, another way to spend an afternoon with your children is to make a beeswax lantern.
 You can melt beeswax in a double boiler and dip an inflated balloon halfway into the wax.
-Let the first layer dry and then dip again and repeat.
+Let the first layer dry, and then dip again and repeat.
 You can add leaves between layers as well.
-Once finished, carefully pop the balloon add some sand to the lantern's bottom, then place a tea-light on top of the sand to stop the candle from melting the bottom of your lantern.
+Once finished, carefully pop the balloon, add some sand to the lantern's bottom, then place a tea light on top of the sand to stop the candle from melting the bottom of your lantern.

 Picture